 Remove.
 If you find content that is outdated, has shown little engagement and doesn’t provide clear value for your audience, consider getting rid of it to make way for better quality content.

 The purpose of this exercise is to develop a body of high-quality content that speaks to buyers at every phase of the sales cycle.
-If done correctly, the right content can effectively drive buyers through your sales funnel and educate them along the way—providing sales with more qualified leads.
+If done correctly, the right content can effectively drive buyers through your sales funnel and educate them along the way.
+As a result, this provides sales with more qualified leads.

-For more information about sales and marketing solutions, contact ZoomInfo today!
+For more information about our contact and company database, contact ZoomInfo today!